-the selected years and stable since the start of the housing crisis.
-Between 60 and 70 percent of FHA first-time buyers are below age 35-which is consistent with the notion that FHA provides greater opportunities than the conventional market to families starting out.
-The conventional market, as shown in related exhibit II-2B and as measured by GSE first-time buyer loans within FHA loan limits, has consistently fewer first-time buyers younger than age 35 (only 50 to 60 percent) with the
+Exhibits II-2A shows that the distribution of FHA first-time buyers grouped by age of borrower is fairly consistent across the selected years and stable since the start of the housing crisis.
+Between 60 and 70 percent of FHA first time buyers are below age 35 - which is consistent with the notion that FHA provides greater opportunities than the conventional market to families starting out.
+In the conventional market, as shown in related Exhibit II-2B and as measured by GSE first time buyer loans within FHA loan limits, there are consistently fewer first time buyers below age 35 (only 50 to 60 percent) with the trend since the start of the housing crisis being toward older first time buyers, as underwriting has tightened in the conventional sector.